open-sauced/maintainer-intro-course/metrics-and-analytics.md

 The Contributor Insights features allow you to:

-- track the commits and PRs of the contributors on your list,
+- track the commits and PRs of the contributors on your list
-- filter your contributors by their activity level, including most active, new, and alumni,
+- filter your contributors by their activity level, including most active, new, and alumni
-- view the repositories your contributors have contributed to, the top programming languages they've used, and their time zones.
+- view the repositories your contributors have contributed to, the top programming languages they've used, and their time zones

 In terms of tracking metrics to understand your contributors, here are some things you could look at:

-- **Interacting contributors**: Keep tabs on contributors actively interacting with your repository.
+- **Engaged contributors**: Keep tabs on contributors actively interacting with your repository.
 - **VIP contributors**: Highlight and track contributors you've identified as key maintainers or significant contributors.
 - **Alumni contributors**: Keep an eye on contributors who have decreased their engagement or left the project.